News

 IRVINE, CA- Everyone on the Arroyo Seco Saints (8-6), except maybe Josh Livingston (Wichita State) certainly wants to push everything about Friday night’s loss against the OC Riptide (10-6) out of their minds.

-The Saints got two runners on in the top of the first but couldn’t manage a first inning run.
+The Saints had two runners on in the top of the first but couldn’t manage a first-inning run.
 Luckily, Arroyo Seco’s starting pitcher Danny Veloz (Hawaii) faced the minimum in the bottom of the first thanks largely to an athletic double play turned by Tyler Gordon (Miami Ohio), taking the ball to second base himself for the first out and flinging the ball with a Derek Jeter-esque jump throw on to first for the second out.

 The second inning was also scoreless for both teams.
 Veloz ran into a bit more trouble as he gave up a pair of singles, but helped by two strikeouts looking he emerged from the inning unscathed.